 These naturally sweet no bake coconut date energy bites are sweet little bites of absolute deliciousness, and just so happen to be gluten free, vegan and whole30 compliant!

 I think I’m really getting the hang of making energy bites.
-A few weeks ago I made 3 ingredient chocolate hazelnut date energy bites and loved them so much, that I wanted to make some again.
+I made oatmeal cookie energy bites and loved them so much, that I wanted to keep making different kinds of energy bites!

 These energy bites are naturally sweetened by the dates and contain no sugar – and to be honest, after making these delicious energy bites, I’m putting it out there that I don’t even miss a version of energy bites that include sugar, because these are rock stars all by themselves!!